Analysis Package

 • num_units (int) – Minimum exchanger count estimate for the same targeting scenario.

-• zone_config (Configuration) – Active configuration containing fixed/variable cost coefficients, capital exponent, discount rate, and service life assumptions.
+• config (Configuration) – Active configuration containing fixed/variable cost coefficients, capital exponent, discount rate, and service life assumptions.

 Returns: